zzz0906/LeetCode/README.md

 then we can get a and b.
 BUT how to diff this two element by the xor result? diff' = xor result & - (xor results) to get the 1 which is the 1 in the most right side.
 The minus value in the computer means the complement code. and we only need to 1001001
 0110110 + 1 = 0110111 & 1001001 means the first 1 in the right.
 GOTCHA!

+## 262. Trips and Users

+Holy!
+SQL today.

+The Trips table holds all taxi trips.
+Each trip has a unique Id, while Client_Id and Driver_Id are both foreign keys to the Users_Id at the Users table.
+Status is an ENUM type of (‘completed’, ‘cancelled_by_driver’, ‘cancelled_by_client’).

+Write a SQL query to find the cancellation rate of requests made by unbanned users (both client and driver must be unbanned) between Oct 1, 2013 and Oct 3, 2013.
+The cancellation rate is computed by dividing the number of canceled (by client or driver) requests made by unbanned users by the total number of requests made by unbanned users.

+For the above tables, your SQL query should return the following rows with the cancellation rate being rounded to two decimal places.

+1. find the ubanned users
+2. group by request at
+3. group by status.sum()/ the same group

+First, I want to know why the std do not consider the driver need to be.
+Then I found that the std use USER table which include all users (driver and client) as the left table which take all driver into accounts!

+BUT in my opinion, **a.users_id = b.client_id still need to be considered this times' b. driver id's banned = NO!**